ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

-N0: There is no evidence of cancer in the regional lymph nodes.
+N0 (N zero): There is no evidence of cancer in the regional lymph nodes.

 N2: Cancer has spread to lymph nodes on both sides of the neck, above the triangular area, but the cancer is 6 cm or smaller.

-Distant metastasis.
-The "M" in the TNM system indicates whether the cancer has spread to other parts of the body.
+The "M" in the TNM system describes whether the cancer has spread to other parts of the body, called metastasis.

-M0: Cancer has not spread to other parts of the body.
+M0 (M zero): Cancer has not spread to other parts of the body.

 M1: Cancer has spread to other parts of the body.

-Doctors assign the stage of the cancer by combining the T, N, and M classifications
+Doctors assign the stage of the cancer by combining the T, N, and M classifications.

-Used with permission of the American Joint Committee on Cancer (AJCC), Chicago, Illinois.
-The original source for this material is the AJCC Cancer Staging Manual, Seventh Edition (2010) published by Springer-Verlag New York, www.cancerstaging.net.
+Used with permission of the American College of Surgeons, Chicago, Illinois.
+The original and primary source for this information is the AJCC Cancer Staging Manual, Eighth Edition (2017), published by Springer International Publishing.